lvzhaoyang/caffe/docker/README.md

 You can also build Caffe and run the tests in the image:

 `docker run -ti caffe:cpu bash -c "cd /opt/caffe/build; make runtest"`

+### Run docker image for this customized caffe

+`docker run lvzhaoyang/caffe:custom`

+### To mount the data-drive in customized caffe

+`docker run -it -v ~/data-hd1:/data-hd1  lvzhaoyang/caffe:custom`